Are you looking for places to go, things to do?

-If you’re feeling lonely or isolated, and live in one of 52 identified areas in Staffordshire then the Everyone Health Service will be able to help.
+If you’re feeling lonely or isolated, then the Everyone Health Service may be able to help.
 They can offer you a tailored programme of support.

 Other ways to meet and chat with others could be by:

-- Visiting your local library and finding out about what is available and how you can get involved (this link will take you to the Staffordshire County Council website for this information)
+- Contacting your local library and finding out about what is available online and how you can get involved (this link will take you to the Staffordshire County Council website for this information)